-The risk of fire-related deaths is three times higher in homes without working smoke detectors than those with smoke detectors.
+The rate of fire-related deaths is 55 per cent lower in homes with functioning smoke detectors.
 Read Parachute’s tips on choosing the right kind of detectors for your home and how to maintain them.

 Install home fire extinguishers

-While these have limited ability to control a fire, and are not a substitute for calling the fire department, they can extinguish a small fire.
+While fire extinguishers have limited ability to control a fire, and are not a substitute for calling the fire department, they can extinguish a small fire.

 Make sure to install your extinguishers: